1889 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Observing current market trends helps gauge collector attention and liquidity for the penny.
+Observing current market trends helps gauge collector attention and liquidity for this penny.

 Market Activity: 1889 CAM Indian Head Penny